jkk/cantata/README.md

-                       left unspecified; set to nil to turn off quoting (this will break many queries); :ansi, :mysql, or :sqlserver :query-cache - an atom that wraps a map-like object, such as a cache from clojure.core.cache; used to cache prepared queries :hooks - data source-wide hooks; see `make-data-model` for available hooks and format
+                       left unspecified; set to nil to turn off quoting (this will break many queries); :ansi, :mysql, or :sqlserver :query-cache - an atom that wraps a map-like object, such as a cache from clojure.core.cache; used to cache prepared queries;
+                       default a 32-element LRU cache
+              :hooks - data source-wide hooks; see `make-data-model` for available hooks and format
            :max-idle - max pool idle time in seconds; default 30 mins